-Originally used to treat the symptoms of enlarged prostate (benign prostate hyperplasia), Finasteride is the generic version of a more well known medicine called Propecia.
-This is taken as a 1mg daily tablet and designed to halt hair loss on the head and, in some cases, stimulate regrowth.
-It has been clinically proven to be an effective treatment for male pattern hair loss in 9 out of 10 men but, although it may also work in women, it is not a recommended course of treatment.
+Originally used to treat the symptoms of enlarged prostate (benign prostate hyperplasia), Finasteride is the generic version of a more well-known medicine called Propecia.
+This is licensed for use in male pattern hair loss as a 1mg daily tablet and designed to halt hair loss on the head and, in some cases, stimulate regrowth.
+It has been clinically proven to be an effective treatment for male pattern hair loss.

 HOW DOES FINASTERIDE WORK?

-Unlike Minoxidil, much more is known on how Finasteride works.
 One of the main factors involved in male pattern hair loss (Androgenetic Alopecia) is the activity of DHT (dihydrotestosterone) on the hair follicles.
-When present, DHT activates a receptor in the hair follicle which causes the growth phase of the hair cycle to gradually decrease.
-This shrinks the follicle resulting in finer, shorter hairs until the growth phase is so short that the hairs do not grow from the scalp at all.
+DHT activates a receptor in the hair follicle which causes the growth phase of the hair cycle to gradually decrease.
+This results in finer, shorter hairs until the growth phase is so short that the hairs do not grow from the scalp at all.

-Finasteride stops the production of DHT and works as an inhibitor of 5-alpha-reductase, the enzyme which converts testosterone into DHT.
-This means that less DHT is present in the scalp (around 60% less), preventing further hair loss and in some cases, promoting hair regrowth.
+Finasteride stops the production of DHT by inhibiting the enzyme which converts testosterone into DHT (an enzyme called 5 alpha reductase).
+As a result less DHT is present in the scalp and further hair loss is halted.